markdewing/next_steps_in_programming/programming_by_transformations.md

   `[Version 1] -> [Version 2] -> [Version 3]`

 Each transformation is a refinement to the program (adding features, special cases, error handling, or other complexity).
-History and VCS still exist - the diagram takes on a two-dimensional shape.
-(In the following diagram, history goes up, with the numbered items)
+History and VCS still exist, but the diagram takes on a two-dimensional shape (this idea might be called "2-D version control)".
+(In the following diagram, the history is the numbered items)

   1. `[Version 1] -> [Version 2] -> [Version 3]`
   2. `[Version 1] -> [Version 2a] -> [Version 3]`  (Change a node in the middle)